 A dismissed student may be readmitted at the discretion of the institution based on a review of individual circumstances.
+Students may be required to fulfill certain requirements to return, such as making payments or agreeing to an attendance and/or academic plan.
 If you are dismissed, or you withdraw from the institution, you may petition for re-enrollment.
 If your petition is approved, you may apply for admissions.
 Students who are re-enrolling within one year's time from their last date attended will have the application fee waived.